-Direction provided on assignments to be undertaken, with staff member determining appropriate use of established methods, tasks and sequences.
+Routine supervision Direction provided on tasks to be undertaken, with some latitude to rearrange sequences appropriate use of established methods, tasks and sequences.
 Some scope to determine an approach in the absence of established procedures or detailed instructions, but guidance is readily available.
 Performance is checked by assignment completion.

-Broad direction

-Direction provided in terms of objectives which may require planning of staff, time and material resources for their completion.
+General direction Direction provided on assignments to be undertaken, with staff member determining material resources for their completion.
 Limited detailed guidance will be available and staff member may be required to develop or modify procedures.
 Performance measured against objectives.